visit/galaxy-docs/_includes/availability-transport.md

       "ArrivalLocationCode": "string"   //string - Mandatory
     }
   ],
-  "PromoCode": "string" // string - Optional
+  "PromoCode": "string", // string - Optional
+  "BasketId": null // int.
+Mandatory only for search with reuse capacity.
+Represents basket id for loaded reservation -  See <a href="#load-reservation-to-basket-for-edit">Load Reservation to Basket for Edit</a>
+  "BookItemId": null // int.
+Mandatory only for search with reuse capacity.
+Represents basket product id in basket which should be replaced using reuse capacity.
 }
 </code>